Staying true to its “Gift from God” meaning, the leaf extract of Jasmine heals wounds and offers other health-related benefits.

 These extracts help fight the overall oxidizing process in various ways.
-In essence, in a live body, it also aids in the removal of potentially harmful oxidizing chemicals.
+In essence, it also aids in the removal of potentially harmful oxidizing chemicals from the body.

-Dubey et al. (2016) support aqueous leaf extract of Jasmine for its antioxidant and phytochemical contents.
+The aqueous leaf extract of Jasmine can be used to treat various infectious and degenerative diseases using its antioxidant and phytochemical contents.

 2. Type-2 Diabetes Prevention

-Additionally, various studies have shown that antioxidants present in the green tea leaves of Jasmine help reduce blood glucose levels.
+Various studies have shown that antioxidants in the green tea leaves of Jasmine help reduce blood glucose levels.

-Specifically, you can boil Jasmine Sambac roots and water together which can then used to regulate blood sugar levels and treat diabetes mellitus.
-[Sunilson et al., (2010)].
+Specifically, you can boil Jasmine roots and water together and consume it as a tea to regulate blood sugar levels and control the risk of diabetes mellitus.

-Hence, this makes the plant full of potential to help patients who experience blood sugar spikes or lows throughout the day.
+Hence, this gives the plant the potential to help patients who experience blood sugar spikes throughout the day.

 3. Helps against Depression

-In essence, Jasmine is an excellent anti-depression medicine because it makes you feel uplifted, peaceful, and optimistic, which helps with anxiety.
+Jasmine is an excellent anti-depression medicine as it makes you feel uplifted, peaceful, and optimistic, which helps with anxiety and depression.

-A study published in National Library of Medicine presented the proper anticonvulsant results on some experimental animals.
+A study published in the National Library of Medicine presented the anticonvulsant results on some experimental animals.